nithilabalaji/recipe-analysis/README.md

 Significance Level: 0.05

 We then split the data into the two groups and used our above model on each group.
 Finally we perform a hypothesis test using the above specifics to compare its results.
-Here is our output,
+Here is our result,

 MAE for group 1 (2008-2013): 84.48981653540908